 Popular Career Options

-A Ph.D. in Aviation doesn't prepare individuals for any specific career in the aviation industry, but instead provides them with an extra level of knowledge that can help them in their current careers.
-It can also prepare them to move into areas of research or academics in the aviation field.
+A Ph.D. in Aviation doesn't prepare individuals for any specific career in the aviation industry; rather, they are designed to provide experienced professionals with an extra level of knowledge that can help them in their current careers.
+The degree can also prepare them direct their aviation careers toward research or academia.
 Some positions that are open to graduates of a Ph.D. program include:

 - Airline executive